French Culture, Lobsters and Lighthouses

 Overnight in Edmundston.

 Edmundston to St. Andrews-By-The-Sea (348 / 216 miles)

 Today’s journey takes you through the central parts of New Brunswick until you reach the southern shores of the province.
 The central region of New Brunswick contains some of the most pristine wilderness of Eastern Canada.
 The vast tracks of forests are home to wildlife such as brown and black bears, moose, wolves, and other woodland creatures large and small.
 It is an avid naturalist’s or casual outdoor enthusiast’s dream come true.
-If you left early in the morning, you should have some nice free time to explore the captivating seaside village of St. Andrews-by-the-Sea where the rest of the day is free to explore this charming maritime community.
+Arrive in the seaside village of St. Andrews-by-the-Sea where the rest of the day is free to explore this charming maritime community.

 Overnight in St. Andrews-by-the-Sea.

 Today is yours to experience a day in the life of an East Coast villager.
 This bustling town has developed into one of the premier tourist destinations in the Maritimes.
 Everything from local modern and native art galleries to interactive salmon hatcheries, to a fascinating aquarium delight visitors year-round.
 If seafood is to your liking, the small restaurants of the village serve up tantalizing delicacies from the daily catches that are sure to tantalize you.

 Overnight in St. Andrews-by-the-Sea.